 After only a few minutes of CPAP the baby showed marked improvement, began breathing much more comfortably and had much better O2 saturation.
 We finished our rounds and went to lunch and when we checked back in after a couple hours he was doing so good that we were able to take him completely off CPAP and off oxygen and he did fine.

+It was great to see how such a simple adaptation for the third world could make such a big difference and get the baby over that critical hump in the first few hours of his life.
 So big props to ISIS and Seattle and the people who designed that basic Nalgene CPAP machine.
 The one part of the equation that wasn't cheap was the O2 concentrators which are quite spendy and which many poor hospital wouldn't necessarily have.
 Since this NICU was well supplied, there were a number of them available to use and we actually had to use two in tandem to get the desired pressure.
 However I just read about a CPAP that uses aquarium pumps that are much cheaper and may be a more affordable solution for many of the third world hospitals out there. http://www.nytimes.com/2011/09/27/health/27breathe.html

 Thursday, March 1, 2012